Likes

 Synth Pop.
 Neo-Psychedelia.

-Imaginal Disk builds a fictive universe across its songs, music videos and lore map.
+Imaginal Disk builds a fictive universe across its songs, music videos and Lore map.
 Unlike a concept album, there’s no overarching narrative or cast of characters though.
-It is worldbuilding for its own sake, anchored by great synth-pop.
+It is worldbuilding for its own sake.

 Art Pop.
 Synth Pop.

-The Magnetic Fields wrote 69 love songs; Susanne Sundfør wrote only ten.
-Yet those ten form one of the most creative and coherent pop albums of the 2010s.
+The Magnetic Fields wrote 69 love songs; Susanne Sundfør wrote only ten, but every single one is beautiful.

 Alt-Pop.
 Ambient Pop.
 Electronic.

-Galore is presented as a mixtape rather than an album, a collection of modern nocturnes built on lush synths and lightly processed vocals.
+Galore is presented as a mixtape rather than an album, a collection of modern nocturnes built on lush synths.
 It contains one of my favorite songs of all time, god’s chariots.

 Art Pop.
 Baroque Pop.

-Boys for Pele is, in the best sense of the word, unhinged: a once-in-a-generation pianist plugging a harpsichord into an amplifier and wrestling with the demons of her past.
+Boys for Pele is, in the best sense of the word, unhinged: a once-in-a-generation pianist, a harpsichord and a Marshall amplifier take on the demons of her past.

 Movies